Politics of Lebanon: Overview

-From October 2019, there have been mass protests against the government.
+From October 2019, there have been mass protests against the government, with participation ranging from hundreds of thousands to estimates as high as two million citizens, that mobilized to demand political and economic reform.
+The October 2019 uprising in Lebanon reignited debate over the country’s political-sectarian system, institutionalized during the French Mandate period, such as through the 1943 National Pact.
+The protests, marked by calls to dismantle this system, reflected decades of growing intersectional activism, in which feminist groups played a key role.
+Although protesters pursued multiple goals, one of the most unifying demands, that transcended sectarian and ideological divides, was the dismantling of entrenched corruption perpetrated by the political elite and their associates, which profit from cronyism prevalent in the country.
+Demonstrators called for a more equitable and accountable government, economic reforms to address the country’s deepening financial crisis, and debates on citizenship, census bureaucracy, and personal status laws.
+However, the protests faced harsh repression from the Lebanese security forces, including mass arrests, the use of tear gas, and the shooting of demonstrators, along with other repressive measures.
 In August 2020, a large explosion in Beirut killed at least 204 people and caused at least US$3 billion in property damage.
-Following the explosion and protests against the government, the Prime Minister and his cabinet resigned.
+Following the explosion and protests against the government, the prime minister and his cabinet resigned.

 In May 2022, Lebanon held its first election since a painful economic crisis dragged it to the brink of becoming a failed state.
 Lebanon's crisis has been so severe that more than 80 percent of the population is now considered poor by the United Nations.
-In the election Iran-backed Shia Muslim Hezbollah movement and its allies lost their parliamentary majority.
+In the election, the Iran-backed Shia Muslim Hezbollah movement and its allies lost their parliamentary majority.
 Hezbollah did not lose any of its seats, but its allies lost seats.

 Hezbollah’s ally, President Michel Aoun's Free Patriotic Movement, was no longer the biggest Christian party after the election.
 A rival Christian party, led by Samir Geagea, with close ties to Saudi Arabia, the Lebanese Forces (LF), made gains.
-Sunni Future Movement, led by former prime minister Saad Hariri, did not participate the election, leaving a political vacuum to other Sunni politicians to fill.
+The Sunni Future Movement, led by former prime minister Saad Hariri, did not participate in the election, leaving a political vacuum for other Sunni politicians to fill.
+In October 2024, leader of the Free Patriotic Movement, Gebran Bassil, announced that the party was no longer in alliance with Hezbollah.